 Remember: your business valuation professional chose the right method for you after reviewing large swaths of data.
 Investors and buyers may ask for these figures (profit margins, asset value, etc.).
 It doesn’t look good if you don’t know them off the top of your head.

-Business owners are accustomed to skirting the truth every now and then.
+Business owners are accustomed to skirting the truth now and then.
 In this case, however, you must answer all questions with the utmost honesty, especially if you are selling your business.
 The buyer’s team will eventually examine your financial statements.
 Admitting your flaws early on poses much less risk than the buyer unearthing something contradictory to your initial claims.

-What Else Do You Need to Sell Your Business?
+What Else Do You Need To Sell Your Business?

 Now that you know your business’s valuation, you can move on to gathering the other resources required for selling your business.
 The buyer’s accountant and lawyer will have a ton of paperwork to review.
 It’s your job to get those documents in order and make sure they all check out.
 These documents must support your proposed valuation and prove that your business has no hidden issues that would dissuade the buyer.